-There are circumstances where the parties may wish to shorten the time limits set forth in the JAMS International Arbitration Rules.
+Under certain circumstances, the parties may wish to shorten the time limits set forth in the JAMS International Arbitration Rules.
 Article 21 of the Rules provides that the parties may agree to shorten the time limits.
 Care should be taken, however, not to specify time limits that are unrealistic and hence might jeopardize the ultimate enforceability of the award.
 Parties may either provide for modified time limits in the arbitration clause or agree once the matter has been commenced.
-Once the arbitral tribunal has been constituted, however, the parties must obtain the approval of the tribunal to shorten any time limits.
+Once the arbitral tribunal has been constituted, however, the parties must obtain the tribunal's approval to shorten any time limits.